md2conf/md2conf/README.md

 Change `url`, `space-key`, `parent-page-title`, `username`, `password` in the command above and run.

 ## Usage

 ### Command-line

 ```
 Usage: md2conf [-v] [COMMAND]
-Set of tools to work with 'confluence-content-model': publish, dump, convert.
+Set of tools to deal with markdown files and Confluence: publish, dump, convert
   -v, --verbose   Increase verbosity.
 Commands:
-  convert                      Convert files to `confluence-content-model` or
-                                 from `confluence-content-model`
-  publish                      Publish content to a Confluence instance
   conpub, convert-and-publish  Convert and publish docs to a Confluence instance
+  convert                      Convert
   dump                         Dump content from Confluence instance and save
                                  as 'confluence-content-model' with files in
                                  Confluence VIEW format
   dumpcon, dump-and-convert    Dump content from Confluence instance, convert
                                  using VIEW2MD converter to directory tree with
                                  markdown files and binary attachments
+  index                        Index input directory to build page structure
+                                 and print results
+  publish                      Publish content to a Confluence instance
   help                         Display help information about the specified
                                  command.
-'confluence-content-model' is a representation of Confluence page trees and
-attachments on a local filesystem.
-See 'md2conf help model' for details.
 ```

 ### Docker

 Run to read the help message

 ```
 docker run md2conf/md2conf:latest help
 ```